Ti-R/jquery.Nice-Scrollbar/README.md

 ```

 # Reason
-I needed a scrolling library for this personal website, and because I couldn't find a good one fitting all my needs, I just create my own :)
+I needed a scrolling library for my personal website, and because I couldn't find a good one fitting all my needs, I just create my own :)

 # Changelog
+ - Version 1.2.0
+	* Fix a bug where too much content to scroll make the cursor too small.
+	* Fix a bug on placement for some cases.
+	* Add namespace for global vars

  - Version 1.1.0
 	* Insert scrollbar before parent of the div because of a Firefox Bug
 		- Firefox: bug scrollbar absolute position is moving on scrolling content